2016 The King of Thailand is now

 I was pleasantly surprised recently with the sight of a beautiful mother

-Tunkramhom Ying Ubolratana Rajakanya Sirivadhana Phannavadi
+Tunkramhom Ying Ubolratana Rajakanya Sirivadhana Phannavadi and daughter

 Khun Ploypailin Mahidol